What is a semantic index in web scraping?

 What is a semantic index?

-When you request a page that's been scraped before, the index returns stored data immediately rather than re-crawling.
-This reduces latency dramatically.
+When you request a page that has already been scraped, the index returns the stored result immediately rather than re-crawling the live site.
+This dramatically reduces latency for repeat requests.

 Metric